bpuig/laravel-subby/README.md

 # Laravel Subby

 **Laravel Subby** is a flexible plans and subscription management system for Laravel.
+You can also schedule plan changes.

 Originally forked from [rinvex/laravel-subscriptions](https://github.com/rinvex/laravel-subscriptions).

 ## Documentation

 Read the docs in [https://bpuig.github.io/laravel-subby](https://bpuig.github.io/laravel-subby)